Jason-Bloomer/DUOpenMarket/README.md

 That's the one piece of this project that isn't public.
 Having the code to your server freely accessible on the web is not generally a great idea, unless that code has hundreds of individuals meticulously scrutinizing its security.
 That hasn't happened yet, so, no server code.
 Sorry.

-You can, however, find the documentation to the API here; https://www.duopenmarket.com/documentation.php Which will allow you to interact with the server directly, as long as you follow the rules listed on that page.
+You can, however, find the documentation to the API here; https://www.duopenmarket.com/documentation.php Which will allow you to interact with the server directly, as long as you follow the rules listed on that page (Specifically the Considerate Use section)

 ## Planned features/improvements (In no particular order)